-Our facility risk scorecards assess water risks to our manufacturing facilities in the context of operational and/or business continuity on a semi-annual basis.
+Our facility risk scorecards assess water risks to our manufacturing facilities in the context of operational and/or business continuity on an annual or more frequent basis.
 Potential asset level water risks include natural disasters, production and utility supply disruption, and the inability to operate wastewater treatment plant or ultra pure water production.
 The level of coverage selected is prioritized according to a facility or supplier's ability to impact operations and business continuity.